ThDag/NotesOnly/README.md

 ### simple CLI note-taking app
 ### Takes notes directly from your terminal

-note-taking = storing single line plain text
+note-taking = storing plain text

 This project uses Typer and to store the file a csv file is used (datas.csv)

-this program is still very inconvenient to use with long syntaxes(will change in the future)

 ## Class-feature
 The class feature is a way to organize your notes.